Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning: Methods

 Here, $\phi_{y_i, y_j}$ denotes a class-wise repulsion coefficient that modulates the inter-class similarity contribution, and $\psi_{y_i}$ controls the strength of intra-class alignment for each class.
 These parameters allow the model to adaptively emphasize certain class relationships during optimization. $\mathbf{c}_{y_i}$ denotes the learnable prototype of class $y_i$, which is jointly optimized during training to represent the semantic center of the corresponding class in the embedding space. $\alpha_{y_i}$ adjusts the overall loss contribution of class $y_i$ to account for data imbalance. $\alpha_{y_i}$ is a class-specific balancing weight designed to mitigate the influence of class imbalance by reweighting each instance's contribution to the total loss.
 Finally, $\tau$ is a temperature parameter that scales the inter-class contrastive component $\ell_{\text{inter}}$ to control the softness of similarity scores.
 In the following, we describe the rationale and computation of each key component in AGCACL.
 We begin with the intra-class alignment term and class-level weighting, followed by the design of the inter-class contrastive formulation.
 Finally, we present our adaptive class-aware modulation coefficients, which serve as a core contribution of this framework.
-Overall, the AGCACL possesses the following properties:(1) \textbf{Globally informed}: Both $\phi_{y_i, y_j}$ and $\psi_{y_i}$ are derived from the full training set, rather than individual batches, which is especially important in few-shot scenarios where batch composition may be highly variable.
-(2) \textbf{Semantically grounded}: The formulation allows the incorporation of semantic priors or domain-specific class relations, enabling optional manual adjustments to inject expert knowledge.
-(3) \textbf{Data-driven and adaptive}: Coefficients are updated with a momentum-based smoothing strategy, enabling stable adaptation to evolving embeddings while maintaining compatibility with stochastic training and random initialization.
-(4) \textbf{Class-aware and robust}: Unlike uniform pair-wise weighting, our class-level coefficients $\phi$ and $\psi$ adaptively modulate alignment and repulsion per class, improving resilience to imbalance and semantic ambiguity, especially in few-shot settings.
-(5) \textbf{Simple and interpretable}: Avoids complex optimization by using straightforward similarity measures and structured normalization for inter-class modeling.
-As shown in \eqref{eq:intra_instance}, to improve representation stability in few-shot regimes, we replace pairwise intra-class attraction with a center-based alignment mechanism, where a learnable class prototype $\mathbf{c}_{y_i}$ serves as the semantic anchor for each category.
+As shown in Equation \eqref{eq:intra_instance}, to improve representation stability in long-tailed regimes, we replace pairwise intra-class attraction with a center-based alignment mechanism, where a learnable class prototype $\mathbf{c}_{y_i}$ serves as the semantic anchor for each category.
 This formulation is inspired by the parametric contrastive framework introduced in \cite{cui2021parametric}, which incorporates class-wise learnable centers into contrastive learning.
 By treating class prototypes as jointly optimized parameters, this approach enables more consistent gradients and facilitates learning under limited data conditions.
 However, unlike intra-class attraction, inter-class separation aims to model local decision boundaries.
 Therefore, we retain the pairwise formulation to reflect finer class-level distinctions within the batch.
 To reduce the dominance of majority classes, we assign each instance a class-aware weight $\alpha_{y_i}$ derived from the inverse class frequency over the \emph{entire} training set (excluding data augmentations).
-Let $\mathbf{f}$ denote the vector of class frequencies, where each entry corresponds to the number of samples in a particular class, and let $\epsilon>0$ be a small constant.
+Let $\mathbf{f}$ be the vector of class frequencies, where each entry corresponds to the number of samples in a particular class, and let $\epsilon>0$ be a small constant.
 We compute a temperature-scaled softmax over inverse frequencies: